Not Your Keys, Not Your Coins #Proofofkeys

 Not Your Keys, Not Your Crypto

-The best way to store your private keys
+The best way to store your crypto keys

-Keeping your private keys safe, secure and under your complete control is essential to ensure financial independence and autonomy, which is what attracted a lot of early crypto adopters and remains a key value in the crypto community.
-In addition to empowering monetary sovereignty, it also serves as a way to hold third-party services accountable by testing them for their solvency.
+Keeping your private keys safe, secure, and under your control is essential to ensure financial independence and autonomy.
+Financial autonomy is what attracted early crypto adopters, and it remains a highly-valued characteristic in the crypto community.

 Proof of Solvency

-Purchasing a digital asset means you're buying a key that represents ownership of such value.
-Requesting proof of that key is a useful method to determine potential risk with exchanges and other digital custodians.
-Exchanges are suspected of not holding onto the coins and actually failing to carry sufficient reserves.
-There's also the possibility that the exchange or wallet provider becomes insolvent, has its accounts frozen, or pulls a salacious exit scam.
-If a large enough volume of crypto is moved by a significant portion of asset holders, custodians are challenged to prove they can accommodate users' demands for ownership of their coins.
+Some exchanges have been accused of failing to carry sufficient reserves — a risk that is exacerbated during crypto market downturns.
+There's also the possibility that an exchange or wallet provider becomes insolvent, has its accounts frozen, or pulls a salacious exit scam.
+If a large enough volume of crypto is moved off of an exchange by a significant portion of asset holders, custodians are challenged to prove they can accommodate users' demands for ownership of their coins.

 The ability to verify the activity by these entities is the accountability that is built into blockchain technology, one of the greatest aspects of the technology.
 It is extremely important to pay attention to this due diligence because a huge disparity between the crypto balances and transaction activity can indicate foul play; in fact, 95% of total volume reported is faked according to a report by BitWise Asset Management.

 While regulators are getting stricter, there is still a real lack of protection for exchange users whose funds may be exposed to hacks.
 In the event that a less-than-desirable event like a hack or fraud happens to the service you keep your crypto on, you may have no way of getting it back.
-But even custodians like Coinbase and Bakkt have full control of the coins and can refuse or limit withdrawals.
+Custodians like Coinbase and Bakkt can simply refuse or limit withdrawals.
 Smaller exchanges have made no commitment to any safety standards.

 The Outcome